Quick and easy 8-step plan to figure out your new house budget

-How much should really spend on your new house?
-We have six steps.
+How much should you really spend on your new house?
+We have eight steps.

 In the market to buy a house?
 Awesome!
 Let’s get one thing straight.
 It’s not how much house can you afford.
 It’s how much house should you afford.